prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 **Pattern**: Replication improves availability and fault tolerance by maintaining copies of data across nodes.

-**Simplicity Lens**: Rather than pursuing strong consistency everywhere, systems like Cassandra and DynamoDB adopt tunable consistencyâ€”allowing developers to trade consistency for availability on a per-request basis.
+**Simplicity Lens**: Rather than pursuing strong consistency everywhere, systems like Cassandra and DynamoDB adopt tunable consistency allowing developers to trade consistency for availability on a per-request basis.
 This simplifies reasoning by making tradeoffs explicit.

 **De Bono Rule Applied**: Rule 9 (trade off other values).
 Strong consistency is sacrificed for operational simplicity and availability.